AjayKMehta/setup-machine/NeovimNotes.md

 Join current and next 2 lines (replace EOL with space) | `3J` Join current and next line (remove EOL and preserve indentation) | `gJ`

-These also work in VISUAL or COMMAND mode.
+These also work in VISUAL or COMMAND-LINE mode.

 [^2]: When there is a trailing space at end of line or next line begins with `)`, then no space is added.